Center Leader

 Research Group Members

-AP Dr Tan Ming Yueh, AP Dr Tan Siow Ping
+AP Dr Tan Ming Yueh, Prof. Dr Tan Siow Ping

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the NutraChem@TARC should their area of interest align to the Centre’s objectives, vision and rationale.